PacktPublishing/Caffe2-Quick-Start-Guide/README.md

 <a href="Packt UTM URL of the Book"><img src="Cover Image URL of the Book" alt="Book Name" height="256px" align="right"></a>

-This is the code repository for [Book Name](Packt UTM URL of the Book), published by Packt.
+This is the code repository for [Caffe2 Quick Start Guide](Packt UTM URL of the Book), published by Packt.

 **Modular and scalable deep learning made easy**